-There is also another method of getting motion sensor lights, it is am good security feature but sometimes we are not prepared to put that in the budget immediately.
+There is also another method of getting motion sensor lights, it is a good security feature but sometimes we are not prepared to put that in the budget immediately.

-There is another method of turning on some noise such as music because they hate noise but this could disturb your neighbour.
+There is another method of turning on some noise such as music because they hate noise but this could disturb your neighbor.

 Here are the methods I find to be most effective in bothering their noses:

 They think they are the masters of scents but we can do much better!